amiq-consulting/yamm/README.md

 * Support: office@amiq.com
 * Description: YAMM is a memory manager for SystemVerilog[/UVM]-based verification projects

-* Directory structure:
+Directory structure:

-  This package contains the following directories:

-    docs                    - All documents related to this library src/                    - All SV & C++ sources of the library examples/tb             - testbench module required by SV tests examples/sv             - SystemVerilog Examples
+  *  docs                    - All documents related to this library
+  *  src/                    - All SV & C++ sources of the library
+  *  examples/tb             - testbench module required by SV tests
+  *  examples/sv             - SystemVerilog Examples
-    examples/cpp_tests      - C++ Examples
+  *  examples/cpp_tests      - C++ Examples
-    sim                     - Example of script to run simulations
+  *  sim                     - Example of script to run simulations

 * To run a SystemVerilog example you can use the run_yamm.sh script included in the package: